VUEngine/vuengine.github.io/documentation/user-guide/debugging.md

 ### Exceptions

 Since the engine makes heavy use of pointer logic, it is really easy to trigger difficult to find bugs.
-In order to mitigate this issue, [VUEngine](https://github.com/VUEngine/VUEngine-Core) provides an error facility that helps to catch when the code execution followed a logically invalide path.
+In order to mitigate this issue, [VUEngine](https://github.com/VUEngine/VUEngine-Core) provides an error facility that helps to catch when the code execution followed a logically invalid path.

 Use the `ASSERT` or `NM_ASSERT` macros to test for a condition that, when not met, throws and exception: